Click here to download handbook

 Years 5 & 6 from 12:30pm – 1:20pm

-School lunches are available for work experience students.
-Please liaise with the Payment can be made to the Finance Office, using cash or cheque, placed in a named envelope with the relevant dates.
+School lunches are available to work experience students.
+Payment can be made to the Finance Office, using cash or cheque, placed in an envelope with the relevant dates.
 Please write your name and meal selection on the list outside the school office.
-A school dinner costs £2.75.
+A school dinner costs £2.65.